Suffering in Silence

 And then, there is another type of tears.
 The tears that I would avoid at all costs.
 These were the tears that when I escaped releasing them I felt strong for holding them in.
 I called the holding of my tears and sorrow “Suffering in Silence”.
 These tears, unlike the tears described above, are not chosen.
 They are the tears that come through unchosen sorrow.
 Beth shared a therapy secret a few weeks ago that I have experienced multiple times in the last 3-4 years.
 The therapy secret was “You cannot choose your sorrow”.
 That statement hits like a ton of bricks.
 I learned many times over before it was introduced to me through therapy.

 For the last three years, I have been on a releasing journey.
 Releasing anything and everything that does not serve me, my marriage, or those closest to me.
-With that releasing journey have come to a lot of tears.
-The flood gates probably began upwards of four years ago when I attended a women’s retreat.
+With that releasing journey has come a lot of tears.
+The flood gates began years ago when I attended a women’s retreat.
 As I stated above, I tend to suffer in silence.
-However, in those first few moments of that retreat, I could not hold the tears in any longer.
+However, in those first few moments of that retreat I could not hold the tears in any longer.
 The unchosen sorrow hit.
 I realize now looking back that my ultimate release and healing journey started that weekend and ever since I have experienced the power of emotional tears.

 About Jenna Corcoran, LMFT